 - Alcohol may not be served, consumed, or otherwise present at athletic, Intramural or recreational sports events.

 Animals are not allowed in any Bryant University building.
 Any pet on campus must be leashed at all times, in accordance with ordinances of the Town of Smithfield.
 Tupper exception!
-Information regarding Service Animals and Emotional Support Animals can be found here.
+Information regarding Service Animals and Emotional Support Animals can be found in the Residential Life section of the Student Handbook.

 Guidelines and Expectations for Protest Attendance and Participation